HotPatcher: A open source UE resource hot patching tool

 [PROJECT_CONFIG_DIR]

-Note, during production execution, the real paths will replace the current configuration (both Patch and Release automatically generated exported configuration files use absolute paths, but you can manually export configuration files based on relative paths in the editor).
+Note: During the production process, the real paths will be replaced in the current configuration (the Patch and Release configurations generated automatically for export are absolute paths, but you can manually export relative-path-based configuration files within the editor).

 2021.01.18 Update

-• The generation of Release/Patch does not block the Editor.
+• Release/Patch generation does not block the Editor

-This update changes the previous blocking method for the Editor to an asynchronous commandlet process, which will not affect the current editor process, similarly to packaging in UE, alleviating the anxiety of the Editor freezing.
+This update changes the previous blocking editor method to executing a Commandlet process task, which does not affect the current editor process, similar to the packaging process in UE, alleviating the anxiety of blocking the Editor.

 2021.01.14 Update

-• byRelease supports command line import of PlatformPakList.
+• byRelease supports command line import for PlatformPakList

-The method for addition is to use -AddPlatformPakList=, followed by platform name plus PakList file (multiple files can be supported, separated by +), and multiple platforms are separated by commas.
+Usage adds with -AddPlatformPakList=, followed by platform name + PakList file (supports multiple files, separated by +), multiple platforms can be separated by commas.

 1